Stable mixed graphs: Independence model for ribbonless graphs

 \section{Independence model for ribbonless graphs}

-\paragraph{Loopless mixed graphs.} Graphs that will be discussed in this paper are subclasses of loopless mixed graphs.
+\emph{Loopless mixed graphs.} Graphs that will be discussed in this paper are subclasses of loopless mixed graphs.
 A \emph{mixed graph} is a graph containing three types of edges denoted by arrows, arcs (two-headed arrows), and lines (solid lines).
 Mixed graphs may have multiple edges of different types but do not have multiple edges of the same type.
 We do not distinguish between $i\ful j$ and $j\ful i$ or $i\arc j$ and $j \arc i$, but we do distinguish between $j\fra i$ and $i\fra j$.
 Thus there are up to four edges as a multiple edge between any two nodes.
-A \emph{loopless mixed graph} (LMG) is a mixed graph that does not contain any loops (a loop may be formed by a line, arrow, or arc). \paragraph{Some definitions for mixed graphs.} For a mixed graph $H$, we keep the same terminology introduced before for directed and undirected graphs.
+A \emph{loopless mixed graph} (LMG) is a mixed graph that does not contain any loops (a loop may be formed by a line, arrow, or arc).

+\emph{Some definitions for mixed graphs.} For a mixed graph $H$, we keep the same terminology introduced before for directed and undirected graphs.
 We say that $i$ is a \emph{neighbour} of $j$ if these are endpoints of a line, and $i$ is a parent of $j$ if there is an arrow from $i$ to $j$.
 We also define that $i$ is a \emph{spouse} of $j$ if these are endpoints of an arc.
-We use the notations $\nei(j)$, $\pa(j)$, and $\spo(j)$ for the set of all neighbours, parents, and spouses of $j$ respectively.
+We use the notations $\nei(j)$, $\pa(j)$, and $\spo(j)$ for the set of all neighbours, parents, and spouses of $j$, respectively.

-In the cases of $i\fra j$ or $i\arc j$ we say that there is an arrowhead pointing to (at) $j$.
-A path $\langle j=i_0,i_1,\dots,i_n=i\rangle$ is \emph{from} $j$ \emph{to} $i$ if $ji_1$ is either a line or an arrow from $j$ to $i_1$, and $i_{n-1}i$ is either an arc or an arrow from $i_{n-1}$ to $i$.
+In the cases of $i\fra j$ or $i\arc j$, we say that there is an arrowhead pointing to (at) $j$.
+A path $\langle j=i_0,i_1,\ldots,i_n=i\rangle$ is \emph{from} $j$ \emph {to} $i$ if $ji_1$ is either a line or an arrow from $j$ to $i_1$, and $i_{n-1}i$ is either an arc or an arrow from $i_{n-1}$ to $i$.

-A \emph{{\sf V}-configuration} or simply \emph{{\sf V}s} is a path with three nodes and two edges.
-In a mixed graph the inner node of three {\sf V}s $i\fra\, t\fla\,j$, $i\arc\,t\fla\,j$, and $i\arc\,t\arc\,j$ is a \emph{collider} and the inner node of all other {\sf V}s is a \emph{non-collider} node in the {\sf V} or more generally in a path on which the {\sf V} lies.
-We also call a {\sf V} with collider or non-collider inner node a \emph{collider} or \emph{non-collider {\sf V}} respectively.
-We may mention that a node is collider or non-collider without mentioning the {\sf V} or path when this is apparent from the context.
-Notice that originally (\citep{kii84}) and in most texts, the endpoints of a {\sf V} are not adjacent whereas we do not use this restriction.
+A \emph{{\textsf V}-configuration} or simply \emph{{\textsf V}s} is a path with three nodes and two edges.
+In a mixed graph, the inner node of three {\textsf V}s $i\fra t\fla j$, $i\arc t\fla j$ and $i\arc t\arc j$ is a \emph{collider} and the inner node of all other {\textsf V}s is a \emph{non-collider} node in the {\textsf V} or more generally in a path on which the {\textsf V} lies.
+We also call a {\textsf V} with collider or non-collider inner node a \emph{collider} or \emph{non-collider {\textsf V}}, respectively.
+We may mention that a node is collider or non-collider without mentioning the {\textsf V} or path when this is apparent from the context.
+Notice that originally \citep{kii84} and in most texts, the endpoints of a {\textsf V} are not adjacent whereas we do not use this restriction.